 - February 13, 2014: GM issues its first recall of 780,000 Chevrolet, Pontiac and Saturn cars for ignition switch problems and says it knows of 23 accidents where the airbag failed to deploy with 6 front-seat fatalities.

 - February 25, 2014: GM expands the recall to include a total of 1 million cars and admits they actually know of at least 31 accidents with 13 front-seat fatalities.

 - February 26, 2014: A day after the expanded recall, Joan Claybrook, former head of the NHTSA, says GM committed an immoral act

 - March 5, 2014: GM released a memo to dealers on how to deal with unhappy, frustrated or concerned customers.
-Including the offer of a [limited-time] $500 rebate.
+Including the offer of a limited-time7 $500 rebate.